kawing-ho/kawing-ho.github.io/_posts/2018-02-24-easyctf18-flagtime.md

 	print ">",flag

 ```
-Unfortunately this script was not performing as I expected, due to this challenge being hosted in the United States, there is a lot of **fluctuation in RTT** (Round Trip Time) which affects the accuracy of the script, since the script only knows how to pick the character which took the longest time.
+Unfortunately this script was not performing as I expected, due to this challenge being hosted in the United States, there was a lot of **fluctuation in RTT** (Round Trip Time) which affects the accuracy of the script, since the script only knows how to pick the character which took the longest time.
 Not only that, I tried to compensate for the fluctations by taking the average of 3 runs which wasted half a day and provided no benefit at all.

 I left the script to run while working on other challenges and when I checked an hour later I got `easyctf{e@o%Kx3b5`, which is basically gibberish :confused: